Last updated July 21, 2020. Prior versions are available here.

-This page contains links to the general terms and other conditions that are part of any Services Order issued by American CyberSystems, Inc. and/or any of its affiliates, or any other document that expressly incorporates these General Terms and Other Conditions.
+This page contains links to the general terms and other conditions that are part of any services order issued by American CyberSystems, Inc. d/b/a ACS Solutions and/or any of its affiliates, or any other document that expressly incorporates these General Terms and portion of these other conditions.

 - Term and Termination

 - Unless otherwise stated, the term of Service Order shall begin on the Effective Date and shall remain in effect until terminated as provided in this Section (“Term”).

 - Either Party may terminate a Service Order, with or without cause, upon at least fifteen (15) days’ prior written notice to the other Party.

 - Either Party may terminate any Service Order then in effect in the event the other Party (the “Failing Party”) (i) becomes insolvent, is dissolved or liquidated, (ii) files, or has filed against it, a petition in bankruptcy and, in the case of an involuntary petition, such petition is not dismissed within thirty (30) Days, (iii) makes a general assignment for the benefit of its creditors, or (iv) ceases conducting business in the ordinary course ((i) through (iv) (collectively the “Failing Business Conditions”).
 In the event any of the Failing Business Conditions are reasonably expected to occur, or, if it is not reasonable to expect at least one (1) of these conditions to occur but it does in fact occur, then the Failing Party must notify the non-Failing Party in writing within three (3) Days after the Failing Party forms its opinion, in good faith, that at least one (1) of the conditions is reasonably expected to occur or, if the condition does in fact occur even though it was not reasonably expected by the Failing Party, then the failing Party must notify the non-Failing Party in writing immediately but in no event more than one (1) Day thereafter.